Push API usage example

 Security identity definition

 You must define the security identities that an item permission model refers to, so that allowed users can access an item with access permissions in their query results.
-The following request defines the AlphaTeam group in the security identity provider associated with the secured Push source.
+The following request defines the AlphaTeam group in the security identity provider associated with the secured content Push source.

 PUT https://api.cloud.coveo.com/push/v1/organizations/mycoveocloudv2organizationg8tp8wu3/providers/mysecurityidentityprovider8d9s8d/permissions HTTP/1.1